mikesmullin/borg/README.md

 **Third-party Resources**:
 https://github.com/borg-scripts/

-**NOTICE**: There will be no support for running the Borg client on Windows.
-Use Mac OS/X or Linux.

 ## What makes Borg different?

 Popular features that grew out of frustration with [Chef](http://www.getchef.com/chef/) are now the foundation of Borg, with improvements: